 Give away your Clutter Giving away: It has become easier than ever to give away things you no longer need or want.
 The premiere worldwide give-away organization is Freecycle.org.
 Its self-described mission is to keep items out of landfills by providing a free internet listing service so that people can give unwanted items to someone else for free.

 Two additional web-based services that include give-aways are Craigslist.org (under the “free stuff” section) and Nextdoor.com (under the “For sale and free” section).

 Do It Safely: This is not a way to meet new people or make friends….meet in a safe, public space for any giveaways or handoffs.

 Who wants my Clutter?
 To enhance the likelihood of people wanting your items:

 Post photographs.
 Even if it’s free, people like to see the offering to make sure it’s right for them.

 Let people know how well the item functions.
 Example: “A.C. works well but a bit noisy.”
 A hard-of-hearing person needing an air conditioner might not consider this a drawback.

 List details.
 Where applicable, give dimensions, type of material (glass, wood, plastic or whatever).
 Note any imperfections (e.g.,

 light scratches) or the like.

-Other tips: You can get rid of a lot of things – and even make a little money – by holding a garage sale.
+You can get rid of a lot of things – and even make a little money – by holding a garage sale.
 They’re weekend staples in many parts of the country – flea market equivalents –with people checking out the offerings for entertainment and/or bargain-hunting purposes.
 Or better yet, team up with neighbors for a multi-home effort.